zzyztyy/pyIGRF/README.md

 # pyIGRF
 ## What is pyIGRF?
 This is a package of IGRF-12 (International Geomagnetic Reference Field) about python version.
+We can calculate magnetic field intensity and transform coordinate between GeoGraphical and GeoMagnetic.
 It don't need any Fortran compiler.
-But it needs numpy.
+But it needs NumPy package.

 ## How to Install?
 Download this package and run install.
 >```python setup.py install```